 If you have any problem with our service (including a complaint about a bill), our approach will be constructive; we will take every complaint seriously, we will investigate it promptly and thoroughly and will take remedial action as appropriate.
-If you have a complaint you should raise it in the first instance with Camilla Baldwin.
+If you have a complaint you can read our full complaints procedure here.
+You should raise your complaint in the first instance with Camilla Baldwin.
 We would expect to resolve any problem to your satisfaction.
 If, however, you are not satisfied you can contact the Legal Ombudsman.
 Any complaint to the Legal Ombudsman must usually be made within six months of our final response to your complaint or within six years of the act or omission about which you are complaining occurring (or if outside this period, within three years of when you should reasonably have become aware of the act or omission).
 You can contact the Legal Ombudsman on 0300 555 0333, at email@example.com or at PO Box 6806, Wolverhampton WV1 9WJ.
 If your complaint relates to your bill, you may also be able to apply to court for an assessment of the bill under Part III of the Solicitors Act 1974.

 Camilla Baldwin is regulated by the Solicitors Regulation Authority.